 Financial problems can arise at any time and for a variety of reasons: marital break ups, loss of employment, or too much consumer credit.
 When faced with financial problems beyond ones control, many people need a source of information that is easily accessible without causing additional stress and embarrassment.

-We recognise these needs and have designed this website to explain the terms, duties, and responsibilities of a person who declares bankruptcy.
+We recognise these needs and have designed this website to explain the terms, duties, and responsibilities of a person who declares bankruptcy in Nova Scotia.

 Who Qualifies for Bankruptcy?

 Any individual or company who resides or carries on business in Canada whose liabilities to creditors amount to at least $1,000 and is unable to meet their obligations as they generally become due;

 - Have ceased paying current obligations in the ordinary course of business as they generally become due; or

 - The total of all a persons property sold at fair market value, would not be sufficient to enable the debtor to pay all their debts;

 - A person or company meeting the above requirements technically would qualify for bankruptcy.